vectordotdev/vector/docs/content/en/highlights/2020-03-31-filter-transform.md

 ---

-We recently introduced a concept of conditions, which you can see in our [`route` transform][docs.transforms.route] as well as our [unit tests feature][docs.reference.tests].
+We recently introduced a concept of conditions, which you can see in our [`route` transform][docs.transforms.route] as well as our unit tests feature.
 This paved the way for a new `filter` transform, allowing you to filter events based on a set of conditions.
-This is replaces our old `field_filter` transform since it is much more expressive.
+This replaces our old `field_filter` transform since it is much more expressive.

 ## Get Started